 Through the NIHR Health Informatics Collaboration (NHIC) there is a move towards using routinely-collected electronic clinical data to provide insights into diseases and their clinical management.
 Role: BRC theme lead.

 - EU HORIZON 2020 PhenoMeNal project is developing a comprehensive and standardised e-infrastructure that supports the data processing and analysis pipelines for molecular phenotype data generated by metabolomics applications.

 - Health Data Research UK (HDR-UK) London substantive site.
 Director: Professor Harry Hemingway (UCL).
 Part of an exciting new national initiative to develop novel, trans-disciplinary approaches to advance data science and develop scientific and computational capacity to answer important population health questions.
+Major themes on Actionable Analytics, Precision Medicine, Clinical Trials and Public Health.
 Role: associate director and co-investigator on the precision medicine theme.

 - UK Biobank.
-Roles: Founding member of the Steering Committee of UK Biobank and Chair of Enhancements Working Group
+Roles: Founding member of the Steering Committee of UK Biobank and Chair of the Enhancements Working Group.

 AIRLESS - Prof Rod Jones (Cambridge), Prof Tong Zhu (Peking University), Prof Junfeng Zhang (Duke University), Prof Meiping Zhao and Yangfeng Wu (Peking University)